biodavidjm/generator-dictyweb/README.md

 ## Getting Started

 - Install: `npm install -g generator-dictyweb`
+	- If you don't install globally, then `npm install generator-dictyweb`
 - Create folder and cd in: ``mkdir dicty_www && cd dicty_www``
 - Run: `yo dictyweb`
 - Run `grunt` for building and `grunt serve` for preview.

+## Making it available on NPM registry

+(Assuming you have your own account on NPM, otherwise you need to `npm adduser peterpeter`)

+- Modify the file ``package.json`` updating version (or whatever information you want to include)

+- `npm publish`

+To unpublished a previous version, then `nom unpublished generator-dictyweb@#.#.#`

 <!--#### Third-Party Dependencies